 I learnt the power of language more viscerally still when my mother, sister and I were forced to flee to England after my father was taken away at gunpoint.
 Not long afterwards, we ended up living on a council estate in Hemel Hempstead, where I found it very difficult to adjust.

-Debating – in fact the English-Speaking Union’s Schools’ Mace competition – came to my rescue.
+Debating – in fact an English-Speaking Union schools debating competition – came to my rescue.
 My partner and I won, and it gave me confidence that I could be a winner in a strange land.
 I’ve never really looked back.